lmalmud/csf-2024/csf_assign02/README.txt

 I did not work with a partner on this assignment.

-I did not end up using the clamp function in this implementation.
+There is nothing particularly to note about this implementation.